Teacher Programs: Art History

 Program Fee: $1,210—Includes one graduate credit, all AP course materials, and some meals.
 Meals include one dinner, four continental breakfasts, and four lunches.

-Housing Fee: $415—Rooms are available in SAIC's 162 N. State Street Residence Hall.
+Housing Fee: $415—Rooms are available in SAIC's 162 North State Street Residence Hall.

-SAIC's AP* Summer Institute in Art History offers high school teachers the exciting opportunity to explore new pedagogical approaches and proven teaching strategies providing students with the knowledge and skills needed to succeed on the AP* Art History exam and beyond.
+SAIC's AP* Summer Institute in Art History aims to help you do all you can to help your students.
+We explore proven and new teaching strategies designed to enrich the visual lives of your students and provide them with the knowledge and skills they need to succeed in the course, on the AP* exam, and beyond.